 As a replacement for the latter I have wired in a lead with a push fit connector to suit the more commonly available and cheaper 9 volt PP3 battery.The 1.5 volt battery was replaced with a single cell size D to which I soldered connections.

 How old is it?
 Most AVO meters can be dated from the last 3 or 4 digits of the serial number under the right hand end of the scale.
 These define the month and year of manufacture.
 For example No. 6412-A-748 would mean that this one was made in July 1948.

 What is it worth?
-Mine cost me £ 2.00, so not much!
-The model 8 being more sensitive is probably a better investment, you should be able to buy a model 8 MkII for £ 10- 20.
+Mine cost me £2, but £10 would be a reasonable price.
+The model 8 being more sensitive is probably a better investment, you should be able to buy a model 8 MkII for £10- £20.

 8 Mk II-1956